resource-watch/slate/source/includes/api/_vocabulary.md

 exist to improve and empower your use cases of those resources, so it should only be used by applications and users that are already comfortable with the basics, and want to take their knowledge of the RW API to the next level.

-The behavior of vocabulary and tags endpoints aims to be, as much as possible, independent from the target resource it references.
+The behavior of vocabulary and tags endpoints aims to be, as much as possible, independent from the type of the target resource it references.
 In the detailed endpoint documentation below we'll cover the different endpoints in depth, and highlight the differences in behavior when handling different resource types, but you can safely assume that, for most of it, behavior described for a type of resource will be the same for all 3 types.

 ### A note on resources